renatoathaydes/dartle-website/source/processed/dartle-overview.md

 Generated: /Users/renato/programming/projects/dartle-website/hello/dartle.exe
 ```

-Now, running `./dartle.exe hello` runs in just `0.050 seconds`!
-However, if you do that, you must remember to re-compile
+Now, running `./dartle.exe hello` runs in just `0.050 seconds`, which really feels instant!

-the script every time you make any changes.
-For this reason, the recommended way to run Dartle is by using the `dartle`
-utility, as that's plenty fast enough for most cases, while still being very convenient to use.
-Dartle will automatically
-re-compile the script when needed, and if you add a default task to the build, you can just type `dartle` to run it.
+Users who find it really important to have this sort of speed gain may find it worthwhile to use this approach
+(but notice that for most builds, actual tasks may take a lot longer to run, so the benefit of an instant startup
+may not materialize in real gains).

+Tools that [use Dartle as a library](dartle-derived-build-tool.html) will also benefit from this approach, normally.

+{{end}}
+{{component /processed/fragments/_section.html}}
+{{ define sectionTitle "A use case: compiling C code" }}

+In order to go through most Dartle features, the following sections will introduce each feature in the context of
+creating a C build tool, starting from a simple task that compiles a single file, and ending with a fully incremental
+build which can automatically determine dependencies between files, recompiling them only as necessary.

 {{end}}
 {{component /processed/fragments/_section.html}}